chrisleewilcox/AcornsInterviewTasks/README.md

 This was developed on a Windows 10 machine just using a text editor.

-Part 1
+# Part 1
 Required Installs
 - Ruby

-Install packages in the gemfile.
-Run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder
+Install packages in the gemfile and then run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder

-Part 2
+# Part 2